Healthy Homes Assessment Ōtāne

 Home Assessments Ōtāne for Rental Properties

-There are many things to be able to examine during a home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are many things to check during a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+The most common are:

-The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be extremely costly for landlords and property managers.
-For expert advice, call today to book your rental property house assessment.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can be extremely costly for property managers and landlords.
+For expert advice get in touch today and book your rental properties house evaluation.

 home assessments for rental properties